 International students enrich university life and our city more broadly, contributing an estimated £120 million to the Sheffield economy each year.
 But the Government is making the UK less attractive for international students, threatening our city’s prosperity.
 I am co-chair of the APPG for International Students, have repeatedly pressed the Government to remove international students from the net migration cap and chaired an inquiry into the closure of the post-study work visa route, which helped to attract talented students to our universities from around the world.
 I have also raised these issues in Parliament on a number of occasions.

 Careers guidance and job opportunities are often raised with me by students in Sheffield.
 I chaired an APPG on Students seminar in Parliament on improving careers advice.
-I am a member of the new Joint Committee on Education, Skills and the Economy, and supported proposals for our first inquiry to review careers information, advice and guidance.
+I have been a member of the Joint Committee on Education, Skills and the Economy, and supported proposals for our first inquiry to review careers information, advice and guidance.
 But it’s not just about advice.
 We need more jobs, and particularly graduate jobs in Sheffield, because many graduates want to stay in Sheffield after their studies.
 I’ve pushed the Government to spread opportunities across the country, not concentrate them in London.
 I led a Parliamentary debate arguing for more investment in science and research to support regional economies - fuelling the creation of skilled jobs and.
 I challenged the Chancellor to move more Government departments out of London, bringing civil service jobs and stimulating local economies.

 Students contact me on a wide range of issues, but this is a selection of my work on specific student topics.
 Please get in touch if you want to find out more.